Konvt/pgbar/docs/QuickStart.md

 ### Rendering strategy
 The rendering strategy of `DynamicBar` is the same as that of the sole progress bar, but the rendering behavior is slightly different.

-Because `DynamicBar` renders multiple progress bars simultaneously on multiple lines, when using the synchronous rendering strategy, the number of lines occupied by the rendering structure of the progress bar will be determined by the number of running progress bars in `DynamicBar`.
+Because `DynamicBar` renders multiple progress bars simultaneously on multiple lines, when using `pgbar::Region::Flexible`, the number of lines occupied by the rendering structure of the progress bar will be determined by the number of running progress bars in `DynamicBar`.

 The number of running progress bars by `DynamicBar` can be obtained by the `active_size()` method, and the number of rows occupied by the rendering structure will be the number returned by this method +1.